 Ella loved every page, and Ani enjoyed coming over to look at the pictures or listening while she colored or played with Legos.
 Star just wanted to point out every time a dog or kitty appeared in an illustration which, fortunately for her, was about every third page.

-If you have a child between about four and eight, I think this is a perfect pick.
+If you have a child between about four and eight, I think The Children of Noisy Village is a perfect pick.
 I can’t believe I’ve never read it, but you can bet I immediately went and requested Happy Times in Noisy Village, because I’m not ready to leave behind these stories.